PPML/tabby2/inst/md/standard-interventions.md

 described above.

-If these satisfy your modeling needs, you can proceed to the Outcomes pages and view the predicted outcomes corresponding to these Prebuilt Scenarios.
-On the other hand, if you would like to model a scenario not listed here comprised of hypothetical Targeted Testing and Treatment interventions and Program Changes, then proceed to Custom Scenarios.
+If these satisfy your modeling needs, you can proceed to the Outcomes pages and view the predicted outcomes corresponding to these Predefined Scenarios.
+If you would like to model a scenario not listed here comprised of hypothetical Targeted Testing and Treatment interventions and Program Changes, then proceed to Build Scenarios.